-The reason why all this is important, is to understand the shift that is taking place, and that we can expect in the future, when analysing the country’s innovation potential.
+The reason why all this is important is to understand the shift that is taking place, and that we can expect in the future, when analysing the country’s innovation potential.
 The Romanian economy for the past few years, since entering the European Union, has lent much of its workforce to foreign subsidiaries, helping to bring innovations to other countries.
-Its relative recent history as a free economy means that there is little knowledge in the commercialisation of services and products, while the knowledge has been vastly skewed towards the creation of products.
+Its relative recent history as a free economy means that there is little knowledge of the commercialisation of services and products, while the knowledge has been vastly skewed towards the creation of products.

 Romanian students rank very high in mathematics.
-A European Union research facility will be built near Bucharest: ELI-NP (Extreme Light Infrastructure Nuclear-Physics) is going to be the most advanced research facility in the world focusing on the study of photonuclear physics, which is set to have applications for a variety of sectors.
+A European Union research facility will be built near Bucharest: ELI-NP (Extreme Light Infrastructure Nuclear-Physics): it is going to be the most advanced research facility in the world focusing on the study of photonuclear physics, which is set to have applications for a variety of sectors.
 This can turn the country into a centre for scientific and technical innovation.

 Romania’s future may now be in the hands of the private sector.
 The country has accelerated the development of its own startup ecosystem in the past 3-4 years, which helps capitalise on the local technical and scientific skills, and commercialise Romanian companies internationally.

 Romania is counting its first successes in terms startup funding, valuations and exits.

 Risk finance is available for the best projects, but it is still mostly unavailable to the majority of new companies.
 The Romanian Stock Exchange has even launched the AeRo market in 2014, allowing smaller companies to raise public funds, but few startups use or consider this option.